scottwesley31/stock-analysis/README.md

 The startingPrice and ending Price variables are initialized (and later defined in the code).

 ```
 Dim startingPrice As Single
 Dim endingPrice As Single
 ```

-The respective year (2017 or 2018) worksheet is activated depending no the user's input prior to running the code. "yearValue" is a variable defined by the year input within an InputBox.
+The respective year (2017 or 2018) worksheet is activated depending on the user's input prior to running the code. "yearValue" is a variable defined by the year input within an InputBox.

 `Sheets(yearValue).Activate`